Ashlen Atkinson comes from a family of special education teachers.

 To Gray, who teaches autistic students at West Prep, that means finding time outside the classroom to write plans and organize meetings.

-“It is so cumbersome,” said Gray, who has taught in four states for roughly 40 years. “(In) every district I’ve been, there’s no one there to help.
+“It is so cumbersome,” said Gray, who has taught in four states over a career of roughly 40 years.
+“Every district I’ve been (in), there’s no one there to help.
 It’s just left on you.”

 Cynthia McCray, special education director for the district, said the field is particularly difficult because teachers must have additional skills.